NREL-Sienna/PowerSystems.jl/docs/src/tutorials/dynamic_data.md

   in the network.
 - Vector of `StaticInjection` elements, that define all the devices connected to buses that can inject (or withdraw) power.
-These static devices, typically generators, in `PowerSimulationsDynamics` are used to solve the Power Flow problem that determines the active and reactive power provided for each device.
+These static devices, typically generators, in `PowerSimulationsDynamics` are used to solve the PowerFlow problem that determines the active and reactive power provided for each device.
 - Vector of `PowerLoad` elements, that define all the loads connected to buses that can withdraw current.
 These are also used to solve the Power Flow.